saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 ### RTL Description

-RTL describes the intended hardware behavior using constructs such as:
+RTL represents the intended hardware behavior using constructs such as:

 * `always`
 * `assign`